Cortisol levels change throughout the day. But they change a lot within first hour of waking up.

 No Coffee—as caffeine is known to affect cortisol levels (Kudielka, 2009).

 No Smoking—as nicotine may interfere with the results.(Kudielka, 2009).

 No breakfast, especially, sugary and high protein foods, e.g., eggs; in general, food and blood glucose levels can modulate cortisol levels (Gibson, 1999; Rosmond, 2000, Rohleder and Kirschbaum, 2007).

 Brushing teeth, is not known to have any significant effect on morning cortisol levels (Gröschl, 2001).
 However, for vigorous brushing–that might result in bleeding–the impact of this blood in the saliva is not so clear (Kivlighan, 2004).

 The duration and quality of sleep—impact is unclear but recommendation is to follow normal routine.

-Although labs accept samples up to several weeks, for best results, one should immediately mail the saliva samples to the lab.
-In case of delay, store them in the refrigerator until ready to ship.
+Although labs accept samples up to several weeks, for best results, one should immediately mail the saliva samples.
+In case of delay, store them in the refrigerator until you are ready to ship.

 Our tests do not substitute the advice of a trained physician or health professional.
 Please do not use the results for diagnosing or treating any health problems.
 We encourage you to share the results with your primary care physician before making any decision based on the test results.